 Analytics users want to spend their time finding better business solutions.
 Instead, they’re spending time writing code, ensuring it is tailored to be cost-performant, or finding themselves limited to building and testing fewer algorithms and models to stay within cost constraints.
 Some users may even be excluded entirely from pursuing analytics due to these considerations.

 Achieving cost-performance in the cloud provides organizations with the freedom to choose how they optimize their analytics strategy to drive down costs and maximize productivity.
 SAS suggests an approach of continuous improvement.

 Be flexible and innovative by empowering users to manage their cloud consumption.

 The cultural empowerment of cloud financial management is essential to prevent excessive cloud costs and unnecessary workload repatriation.
 SAS offers a solution for ecosystem diagnostics to identify and improve the cost-performance of resource-hungry code.

 Consistently assess performance to control cloud costs.

-Our research showed that two similar approaches can have vastly different outcomes in the cloud.
+The research shows that similar approaches can have vastly different outcomes in the cloud.
 Being able to effortlessly achieve better performance at scale allows cloud costs to be brought into line with expectations.
-Tight harmony between math, data and chip allows algorithms to run faster and reduces cost considerations by several orders of magnitude.
+Tight harmony between algorithm, data and computing chip allows algorithms to run faster and reduces cost considerations by several orders of magnitude.